Our next event will be held at Light House Cinema on November 4, 2020.

 DIFF is run in association with Close:Up, a collection of international film festivals supporting indie filmmaking.
 By establishing a working network with filmmakers, producers and marketing professionals, we share one common goal: to forge productive and lasting relationships between independent filmmakers and audiences.

-The screenings will take place throughout the 1st of November 2019 followed by an awards ceremony and networking event.
+The screenings will take place in November 2020 followed by an awards ceremony and networking event.

 Our jury panel includes: